Virtual input device settings

 Scroll speed — permits you to modify how fast the emulated mouse scrolls are.
 It works both for digital (buttons) and analog (sticks and triggers) controls.

 These settings affect the whole config.
 If you assign mouse moves to the stick, you will see the checkbox Use global mouse sensitivity, and a slider under that title.
 You can uncheck this, and set the mouse sensitivity that will be different from the one you have set in Emulated mouse settings.
-You can set custom mouse sensitivity inside the Shift modifier as well.
+You can set custom mouse sensitivity inside the Shift layer as well.

 Fast — While the activator is held down, the mapping repeats as fast as possible.